psychogun/psychogun.github.io/docs/linux/OpenSSL-CA-on-Ubuntu-Server.md

 ---
 # OpenSSL Certificate Authority on Ubuntu Server
 {: .no_toc }
 This is how I configured a CA server on Ubuntu.
-My main source of information is copied from [https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-a-certificate-authority-ca-on-ubuntu-20-04](Digital Ocean).
+My main source of information is copied from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-a-certificate-authority-ca-on-ubuntu-20-04).
 Check them out.

 ## Table of contents
 {: .no_toc .text-delta }